-- A. Name, address and telephone number of Petitioner.
+A. Name, address and telephone number of Petitioner.
 Pomaika'i is a Hawai'i limited liability company.
 Pomaika'i's mailing address is 210 Kapuni Street, Honolulu, Hawai'i 96815 and its telephone number is (801) 453-6923.
 Cades Schutte LLP represents Pomaika'i in accordance with HAR section 15-15-35(b).
-All correspondence and communication regarding this Petition shall be addressed to and served upon Calvert G. Chipchase, Cades Schutte LLP, 1000 Bishop Street, Suite 1200, Honolulu, Hawai'i 96813. - B. Statement of Petitioner's interest in the subject matter and reason for the submission.
+All correspondence and communication regarding this Petition shall be addressed to and served upon Calvert G. Chipchase, Cades Schutte LLP, 1000 Bishop Street, Suite 1200, Honolulu, Hawai'i 96813.

+B. Statement of Petitioner's interest in the subject matter and reason for the submission.
 Pomaika'i owns and manages the Property, which is specifically identified and described in Exhibit A attached hereto.
 Pomaika'i requests that the Commission designate the Property as IAL pursuant to HRS sections 205-44 and -45 and HAR sections 15-15-98, -99, -120 and -121.
-As set out below, the proposed designation of the Property as IAL supports and advances Pomaika'i's goals and plans for its lands, the goals of the IAL statute and the reason for the majority incentive, in accordance with which Pomaika'i proposes to designate a majority (55.7 percent or 810 acres) of its Agricultural lands as IAL.
+As set out below, the proposed designation of the Property as IAL supports and advances Pomaika'i's goals and plans for its lands, the goals of the IAL statute and the reason for the majority incentive, in accordance with which Pomaika'i proposes to designate a majority (51 percent) of its Agricultural lands as IAL.

-Including the Property, Pomaika'i owns approximately 1,455 acres of total land on the island of O'ahu, Hawai'i (the "Land").
-Much of the Land has a long history of agricultural use.
-For over 150 years, agricultural operations have been conducted on the Property.
+Including the Property, Pomaika'i owns 1,352.33 acres of land on the island of O'ahu, Hawai'i (the "Land").
+Much of the Property has a long history of agricultural use.
+For more than 150 years, agricultural operations have been conducted on the Property.
 The Property was previously part of the sugarcane plantation known as the Waialua Sugar Company, which represented a significant period of the North Shore's rich agricultural history.